macchiato-framework/macchiato-db-scratchpad/README.md

-# Welcome to machtest
+# Welcome to the Macchiato DB Scratchpad

 This is a scratchpad project to experiment with approaches for database access on [Macchiato](http://yogthos.net/posts/2016-11-30-Macchiato.html).
 Treat this project as back-of-the-napkin scribblings.
 The whole point is to try different things and see what ends up being cleaner and more Clojuric.

 Chances are little or none of the code you'll see here has been library-fied.
-When it's close, we'll move it into the [Macchiato Framework](https://github.com/macchiato-framework/) organization.
+As sections reach that point, we'll move them into independent projects in the [Macchiato Framework](https://github.com/macchiato-framework/) organization.

 ## This code's a mess!